drupol/Taleo/README.md

    * user
  * Add a debug mode to log all the errors,
  * Providing more examples,
+ * Remove all the 'require' and/or 'include' functions,
  * Fixing bugs.

 Thanks